 - Your project wasn’t in compliance with SSC’s funding requirements.
-Please click here for the 2016-2017 requirements.
+Please click here for the funding criteria.

 - Your application or presentation was too vague.
 SSC does its best to ask clarifying questions when considering applications, but due to the sheer volume of requests we receive we may be unable to gather all the information we would need to approve funding from the materials supplied.
 When applying, pay special attention to detailing the benefits and impacts of the project, how exactly any money funded would be spent, and what your timeline for implementation is.

 - Your project had a large research focus.
 See question above for a detailed explanation.